Salix nigra: Description

-Distribution and Habitat
+Distribution and habitat

-Salix nigra is native to eastern North America, from New Brunswick and southern Ontario west to Minnesota, and south to northern Florida and Texas.
+Salix nigra is native to a large portion of North America, from New Brunswick and southern Ontario west to California and Arizona, and south to northern Florida and Texas.
 It is also found in parts of Mexico, both south and west of the Rio Grande.
 It has also been introduced along streams in the state of Utah.
 Salix nigra grows best in areas of full sun and wet or moist soils.
 Thus, it is typically found along streams and in swamps.

 Taxonomy

 Black willow is part of the Salicaceae, the willow family.
 The accepted name for black willow is: Salix nigra Marshall.
 Marshall, the "Father of American Dendrology", first described this taxon in 1785.

 Salix gooddingii (Goodding's willow) is sometimes considered a variety of S. nigra as S. nigra var. vallicola Dudley; when recognized, this extends the range of S. nigra to western North America.
 However, the two are usually treated as distinct species.
 Some other related taxa and synonyms are S. nigra var. altissima, S. nigra var. brevijulis, S. nigra var. longifolia, S. nigra var. marginata, and S. nigra var. wardii.

 Another name occasionally used for black willow is "swamp willow", not to be confused with Salix myrtilloides (swamp willow).
 Other common names include "Goodding willow", "southwestern black willow", "Dudley willow", and "sauz" (a Spanish word).